Fan Fic / Day of the Barney Trilogy

 - Trauma Conga Line: Happens to Fran and Jeremy in Part 3.

 - Troubling Unchildlike Behavior: In the first story, Barney encourages his fans to kill any adult they can.
-We even directly see two children kill their mother with knives!
+We even directly see Jenny and Robby kill their mother with knives!